-ASU’s preferential readmission application deadline for Fall Semester is June 1.
+The priority readmission application deadline for fall semester is June 1.
 Readmission applications received after June 1 will be considered on a space-available basis.
 Space is limited in some programs and admission to these programs is more competitive.

-ASU’s preferential readmission application deadline for Spring Semester is December 1.
+The priority readmission application deadline for spring semester is December 1.
 Readmission applications received after December 1 will be considered on a space-available basis.
 Space is limited in some programs and admission to these programs is more competitive.

 What needs to be submitted by the deadline?